 Sociability of the canicross dog

 Socializing your dog is essential for his everyday life.
 It is also essential to practice canicross, because the competitions gather many dog and people.
 During the competitions, you will overtake other competitors, and be overtaken.
 Your dog must remain unperturbed so as not to disturb the others.
-Before starting canicross, if your dog is still too young, socialize him and put all the chances on your side for the future !
+Before starting canicross, if your dog is still too young, socialize him and set you both up for future success!

 All types of dogs can practice canicross, as long as they are in good health and have completed their growth.
 Of course, some types of dogs perform better than others, and some breeds have been selected for traction for many years, such as the Siberian husky.
 Crossbreeds are also created specifically for canicross, bikejoering or other traction sports such as sledding, dog scooter, and sledding in general.
 It is the case for example of the greyster, or of the ESD or the Eurohound.